Mkh23/cti-dashboard/README.md

 ## API highlights

 - Auth & RBAC (`/auth`, `/me`)
+- Self-service registration queue: new signups land in `pending` status until an admin approves and assigns roles
 - Admin management for users and devices (`/admin/*`)
 - Role-aware farm APIs (`/farms`) so admins can view all farms while technicians and farmers manage only their own
 - Farm membership endpoints enforce that admins can add/remove anyone while farmers can invite technicians to their management group